Hastronomie/Hastronomie/README.md

-# Hi there, I'm Mathilde! 👋
+# pleased to meet you, I'm Mathilde! 👋

 I am a **Fullstack Development Student** at **Coda (Orléans, France)**.
 I switched from **Biochemistry to Code** 🧬➡️💻 to combine scientific rigor with creative structure.